akikuno/DAJIN2/README.md

 [日本語はこちら](https://github.com/akikuno/DAJIN2/blob/main/docs/README_JP.md)

-DAJIN2 is a genotyping software designed for organisms that have undergone genome editing, utilizing nanopore sequencing technology.
+DAJIN2 is a genotyping tool for genome-edited samples, utilizing nanopore sequencer target sequencing.

-The name DAJIN is inspired by the term 一網**打尽** (Ichimou **DAJIN** or Yīwǎng **Dǎjìn**), which signifies capturing everything in a single net.
+The name DAJIN is derived from the phrase 一網**打尽** (Ichimou **DAJIN** or Yīwǎng **Dǎjìn**), symbolizing the concept of capturing everything in one sweep.

+## 🌟 Features

++ **Comprehensive Mutation Detection**: Equipped with the capability to detect genome editing events over a wide range, it can identify a broad spectrum of mutations, from small changes to large structural variations.
++ **Intuitive Visualization**: The outcomes of genome editing are visualized intuitively, allowing for the rapid and easy identification and analysis of mutations.
++ **Multi-Sample Compatibility**: Accommodates a variety of samples, enabling simultaneous processing of multiple samples.
+This facilitates efficient progression of large-scale experiments and comparative studies.

 ## 🛠 Installation